 For gamers, by gamers.
-This motto of the renowned gaming peripheral company Razer has more or less been their inspiration in giving the community the products they deserve, and it seems to have paid well, as evidenced by their massive fanbase.
+This motto of the renowned gaming peripheral company Razer has more or less been their inspiration in giving the community the products they deserve, and it seems to have paid off, as evidenced by their massive fanbase.
 One of the most successful mechanical keyboards from the brand is their Razer Blackwidow Elite.
 It doesn’t capitalize too much on the gamer aesthetic and instead follows a simple, ergonomic build that feels premium even if the majority of the keyboard is made from plastic.

 The Razer Blackwidow Elite uses the brand’s proprietary mechanical switches, namely the Razer Orange, Green, and Yellow switches, offering different types of actuation feedback and response times that can range from clicky and tactile to linear and silent.
 These switches are also rated for an 80 million-click lifespan, ensuring you a reliable typing service that’ll last for years.

 Razer offers comprehensive software to control a wide variety of its peripherals, the Razer Synapse 3 program.
 This offers RGB lighting, macro, and key customization support that can be saved as profiles that load up automatically as you turn on your PC.
 It also has dedicated media controls, a USB passthrough on the side, and full-length padded wrist rest to improve ergonomics and user experience for applications other than gaming.